Bring Your Own Token

 errorstringA human-readable reason why it failed.

-Important: a single request can have some tokens succeed and others fail.
+A single request can have some tokens succeed and others fail.
 The HTTP status will still be 200 OK even if some tokens failed.
-Always check both arrays.
+Always check both the succeeded and failed arrays.

 {